pongasoft/utils-misc/README.md

 Introduction
 ============
-The project represents a set of utility classes that are used by other LinkedIn open source projects.
+The project represents a set of miscellaneous utility classes that are used by other open source projects.

 Compilation